On this Day, in 1939: the "Little War" broke out between Slovakia and Hungary - Kafkadesk

 By March 24, the Slovak army able to regroup and organize a counterattack, soon forcing the heavily-outnumbered Hungarians to fall back from towards their main line on the Okna River.
 But by then the Hungarians were well-entrenched and had ample anti-tank weaponry to counter Slovakian armored cars and light tanks, which represented the only slight advantage possessed by the Slovaks.

-Embarrassed by the war and torn between its new obligation towards the Slovak State and its friendly relations with Hungary, Germany soon began the assert pressure for an end to the fighting, which had largely ceased by March 31.
+Embarrassed by the war and torn between its new obligation towards the Slovak State and its friendly relations with Hungary, Germany soon began to assert pressure for an end to the fighting, which had largely ceased by March 31.
 On April 4, a peace treaty was signed in Budapest, which forced Slovakia to cede to Hungary a 1,697 square-kilometer strip of eastern Slovak territory, corresponding today to the area around the towns of Stakčín and Sobrance.

 In addition to the eight Hungarian and 22 Slovak soldiers killed in action, the Little War between Slovakia and Hungary caused the death of 36 Slovak citizens.